There’s no “correct” or “incorrect” way to breathe… your breath is like a useful mirror showing you exactly how you are, physically and mentally.

 If you have a go at these healthy breathing techniques, please let me know how you find them!
 Hop over to the Facebook Page and leave a comment, or drop me a line at the bottom of the page.

 You might also like to try listening to a Breath Awareness recording, which is easier than trying to read through text and practice at the same time.
-I have a free Breath Mindfulness recording available in a Welcome Pack through my mailing list, along with 2 short videos for more ease in your hips & lower back, a 5 minute mindfulness meditation for calm and grounding, a free Standing With Grace & Ease recording, and a Standing wth Grace & Ease PDF; click here to sign up.
+I have a free Breath Mindfulness recording available in a Welcome Pack through my mailing list, along with 2 short videos for more ease in your hips & lower back, a 5 minute mindfulness meditation for calm and grounding, a free Standing With Grace & Ease recording, and a Standing wth Grace & Ease PDF.
+Fill in the form below to sign up.

 If you’d like to find out about how to work with me individually via Skype or in person, with customised practices tailored for you, please click here.

 Subscribe here for a complimentary YogaNurture starter pack of resources…

 Simple practices for a more easeful body & mind, including 2 short videos, 3 guided meditations, & a chart for standing with a posture of ease & grace.

 You’ll then be on my list for Yoga, mindfulness & well-being articles and tips, free meditation recordings, PDFs and more.
 You can unsubscribe at any time.
 I don’t normally send emails more than once every two weeks or so.
 I just love to share really useful and easy Yoga & mindfulness resources that bring ease, calm and strength to our busy lives.